AddressFinder/addressfinder-shopify/README.md

   ![Shopify Install](/assets/shopify-install.png)

 8. By default the Checkout page has a single address field enabled.
-You will need to add a second Address Line field(Address 2) enabled in order to capture complete address details.
+You will need to add a second Address Line field(Address 2) in order to capture complete address details.
 This can be done by going to Shopify Settings -> Checkout -> Form options -> Address line 2(apartment, unit, etc) -> select Optional -> Save.

 ![Enable Second Address Field](/assets/multiple-address-lines.png)